Off-the-Beaten-Path in and Around Orlando

 Many travel sites highlight Central Florida’s theme parks, shopping malls and outlet stores, and rightfully so.

 But there are always hidden gems.
 The local places people share with family and friends.
 When they move away, these are the places they come back to visit.
 Every city has them.
-Here are just a few things to do near Orlando and in Central Florida:
+Here are just a few off-the-beaten-path things to do near Orlando and in Central Florida:

 Most cities lack a great art house movie theater, but not Orlando.
 This little non-profit offers some of the best independent and foreign films.
 Check the calendar because there are a ton of special events, classic movie nights and an annual film festival.
 The food is fabulous; from the Eden Bar, which offers happy hour and lunch specials to a gourmet menu inside the theater.
 Want to see the latest winners from Cannes and Sundance?
 This is the place to visit.
 Several times a year famous directors and movie stars will sit and chat about their films.